Say No To Child Abuse: Video Of Man Molesting A Child Gets 67,500 Facebook Likes In Hopes Abuser Is Caught

-A disturbing still image from a video of a young girl allegedly being abused is being circulated online, with hopes of the perpetrator being captured by authorities.
-While the child abuse video was not viewed by the author, with the video source website listing “Nigeria” and “Wordpress” in the viral URL, according to Trendolizer, the still image alone has received nearly 70,000 likes on Facebook.
-Warning: Even the still image in a thumbnail form is disturbing – if it still appears on the website that tracks popular URLs – could be a triggering event.
+A disturbing still image from a video of a young girl allegedly being abused is being circulated online, with hopes that the perpetrator will be captured by authorities.
+While the child abuse video was not viewed by this author, the still image alone has received nearly 70,000 likes on Facebook.

-In the viral image that portrays child sexual abuse, a young black girl appears to be sexually assaulted by being forced to perform fellatio.
+In the viral image and video, a young black girl appears to be sexually assaulted by being forced to perform a sex act on presumably an adult.
 The image does not show the man’s face, however, the video could very well show more identifying factors.
-Those sharing the website online are writing that they hope the young girl – who could be anywhere from four to six years of age or so – is recognized and rescued.
+Those sharing the video online are writing that they hope the young girl — who could be anywhere from 4 to 6 years of age or so — is recognized and rescued.

-Plenty of those commenting about the child abuse scenario are writing that it represents the reason they do no leave their children in the care of those they don’t know well or don’t trust.
+Plenty of those commenting about the child abuse scenario are writing that it represents the reason they do not leave their children in the care of those they don’t know well or don’t trust.
 The video has gained notoriety amid new information that deaths from child abuse have risen sharply, especially in Texas and Indiana, as reported by ABC News.

 New data: child abuse deaths rise, notably in Texas, Indiana | Fox News https://t.co/drLV6ye6xp #txlege